lishuangquan1987/Tony.Interceptor/README.md

 ## 2.markup the class or method that you want to Intercept

-First of all,the class must extend to `ContextBoundObject`
+First of all,the class must extend to `Interceptable`,in fact,the class `Interceptable` extends from `ContextBoundObject`,just put the class into the environment context

 Then,you can use `InterceptorAttribute` to mark the class or a **instance** method in the class